What is folk music? Well, there’s folk music and there’s folk music. And both of them are music by folks for folks.

 So now you know what folk music is!
 There’s just one more thing to say about folk music.
 Folk music often mixes with other types of music, such as classical music.
 The most well-known mix of folk music and classical music is jazz.

 Here is a another mix of folk and classical music.
-It is a video of three English folk songs arranged by the composer Benjamin Britten.
+It is a video of four British and Irish folk songs arranged by the composer Benjamin Britten.

 It’s quite different from the folk music above, isn’t it?
 But then again, it’s also very different from normal classical music too!
 (For example, did you catch the joke at the end of the last song?).